anithapk/matchDcmContour/README.md

 matchDcmCont.ipynb: notebook for exploration and visualization of the fused images

 matchImgCont.py: python script that loops through pairs in link.csv given a base directory.
 Assumes a directory structure

+Phase 2:
+modified utils.py.
+Added two functions:

+\1) getMatchCont(icontCSV,ocontCSV) - given the fnames of i-contour and o-contour, find the intersection of the two and returns the fnames of the image, i-contour and o-contour

+\2) getDiceCoeff(trueSeg,predSeg): calculates the dice coefficient given the true and predicted labels.
+The labels have to boolean or uint8

+\3) anisoDiff.py: performs anisotropic diffusion filtering of images in 2D or 3D

+\4) morphsnakes.py: various level-set routines for 2D and 3D curve and surface evolution

+\5) segCountours.ipynb: notebook for exploration and visualization of the fused images for o-contours, performance of thresholding and level-set based segmentation approaches